Crystallization grade model protein

 Shelf Life: 12 months

-Crystals can be grown using the sitting drop, hanging drop or microbatch method.
+Crystals can be grown using the sitting drop or hanging drop vapor diffusion method.

-Following crystallization conditions are suggested for lysozyme crystal growth:
+Following crystallization conditions are suggested for Proteinase K crystal growth [2,3]: